noahehall/theBookOfNoah/databases/mysql_new.md

       - `like` used to limit the tables displayed by a naming pattern
       - `where` used to refine the results set
   - `show plugins`
+    - display a list of plugins on the server
   - `show processlist`
+    - displays a list of connection threads running on the mysql server
+    - requires the `super` privs to be able to see all threads
+      - else only threads related to the current connection are shown -
   - `show status`
+    - displays status information and variables from the server
   - `show table status`
   - `show variables`
   - `unlock tables`